A monoidal Dold-Kan correspondence for comodules: Postnikov Presentations of Model Categories

 \begin{defi} A model category is \emph{fibrantly generated by $(\X, \Z)$} if the cofibrations are precisely the morphisms that have the left lifting property with respect to $\Z$, and the acyclic cofibrations are precisely the morphisms that have the left lifting property with respect to $\X$.
 We call $\X$ and $\Z$ the\emph{ generating fibrations} and \emph{generating acyclic fibrations} respectively. \end{defi}

 \begin{rem} Just as for Remark \ref{rem: cocellular can be trivial with all fib}, since we allow $\X$ and $\Z$ to be classes, any model category is trivially fibrantly generated by its fibrations and acyclic fibrations.
-In practice, it is useful to have a smaller class to study the model structure. \end{rem}
+In practice, it is useful to have a smaller class to study the model structure.
+We provide example of non-trivial generating fibrations and acyclic fibrations in Theorem \ref{thm: fib gen of ch}. \end{rem}

 \begin{prop} If a model category is Postnikov presented by a pair of classes $(\X, \Z)$, then it is fibrantly generated by $(\X, \Z)$. \end{prop}